mdavids/rfc/content/draft-davids-forsalereg-07.md

 The content value provides information to interested parties as explained in (#introsect).

-If the tag-value pair is absent, the processor determines how to proceed.
+In the absence of a tag-value pair, processors **MAY** assume that the domain is for sale.
+In such cases, processors **SHOULD** determine how to proceed.
-One approach is to indicate the domain is for sale and to use traditional methods, such as WHOIS or RDAP, to obtain contact information:
+One possible approach is to indicate that the domain is for sale and and to use traditional methods, such as WHOIS or RDAP, to obtain contact
+information:

 ```
 _for-sale.example.com.
 IN TXT "v=FORSALE1;"